openstack/storlets/doc/source/storlet_all_in_one.rst

  1. cd /home/vagrant/swift-storlets
  2. ant build
  3. cd Deploy/playbook
- 4. sudo ansible-playbook -s -i hosts storlet.yml
+ 4. ansible-playbook -s -i hosts storlet.yml

-3. sometimes the storlet installation part fails on a docker build operation.
+3. Sometimes the storlet installation part fails on a docker build operation.
 Usually, re-executing the ansible playbook is enough.
+This seems to have disappeared with Docker 1.6.2.
+Leaving the comment for a while.